 - Not responding to a Notice CP521, which is sent when at least one payment has been missed on an installment agreement.

 If you receive Notice CP523, it is imperative that you take action now.
-Your agreement was put into default status, but the IRS will not terminate it and commence collection actions until 30 days after the date printed on the notice.
-Below is an overview of measures you can take to address the situation before the deadline is reached.
+Your IRS installment agreement was put into default status, but the IRS will not terminate it and commence collection actions until 30 days after the date printed on the IRS notice.
+Below is an overview of measures you can take to address the situation before the deadline is reached and there’s an IRS installment agreement default.

 Remedy The Default

-You have 30 days from the date on the notice to cure the default before the agreement goes into termination status.
-For example, if you weren’t able to pay your income taxes in full by April 15, you could pay any outstanding balance within that 30-day period and prevent your installment agreement from being terminated.
+You have 30 days from the date on the CP523 notice to cure the default before the agreement goes into termination status.
+For example, if you weren’t able to pay your income taxes in full by April 15 and accrued additional unpaid tax liabilities, you could pay any outstanding balance within that 30-day period and prevent your installment agreement from being terminated.
 After curing whatever default triggered the Notice CP523, be sure to contact the IRS and advise them, as it may not automatically reinstate your installment agreement.

 Appeal The Agreement Termination